Resilience to Adversity: How Black Voters Are Mobilized to Counter Suppression

 Word Cloud representing frequent word mentions when asked, “How do you define resilience'"“ Dissertation Study | N = 175 African Americans | Fielded via Prolific, April 2020

-My current research is funded by the Moorman-Simon Interdisciplinary Career Development Professorship at Boston University.
+The Moorman-Simon Interdisciplinary Career Development Professorship at Boston University funds my current research.
 The manuscript is based on my dissertation project, which was supported by the Ford Foundation Dissertation Fellowship (2020), the Institute of Amerian Cultures and the Ralph J. Bunche Center for African American Studies at UCLA (2020), and the American Political Science Association (APSA) / National Science Foundation (NSF) Dissertation Development and Improvement Grant (2020).

-For a synopsis of the research, listen to the Say More on That Podcast April 14, 2021 episode (hosted by Hilary Malfess) where I discuss racial resilience, Black countermobilization, and my research more broadly.
+For a synopsis of the research, listen to the Say More on That Podcast episode of April 14, 2021 (hosted by Hilary Malfess), where I discuss racial resilience, Black countermobilization, and my research more broadly.